sacridini/Awesome-Geospatial/README.md

 * [MARXAN](https://marxansolutions.org/) - Marxan is freely available conservation planning software.
 It provides decision support to a range of conservation planning problems, including the design of new reserve systems, reporting on the performance of existing reserve systems, and developing multiple-use zoning plans for natural resource management.
 * [InVEST](https://naturalcapitalproject.stanford.edu/software/invest) - InVEST (Integrated Valuation of Ecosystem Services and Tradeoffs) is a suite of models used to map and value the goods and services from nature that sustain and fulfill human life.
 * [GLOBIOM](https://iiasa.ac.at/web/home/research/GLOBIOM/GLOBIOM.html) - Global Biosphere Management Model (GLOBIOM) is used to analyze the competition for land use between agriculture, forestry, and bioenergy, which are the main land-based production sectors.
+* [Zonation](http://conservationcorridor.org/corridor-toolbox/programs-and-tools/zonation/) - Zonation produces a hierarchical prioritization of the landscape based on the occurrence levels of biodiversity features in sites (cells) by iteratively removing the least valuable remaining cell while accounting for connectivity and generalized complementarity.

 ## Libraries